Outcome-based Reinforcement Learning to Predict the Future: Method

 \subsection{Data and Preprocessing}

-We construct a time‑ordered corpus by merging two sources of questions.
-First, we collect roughly 10,000 resolved yes/no contracts from Polymarket, including creation date, close date, resolution timestamp and final outcome.
-Second, we generate 100,000 additional forecasting prompts with Lightning Rod Labs' proprietary Foresight Learning framework, generating high-quality training data without humans in the loop or labeled data.
-The final dataset covers multiple topical domains ranging from macroeconomics, weather, and culture to technology and politics.
-Each question is binary (resolves as yes or no) and has a probability attached to it (market price or model forecast).
-All training examples resolve before the earliest test question, fully eliminating look-ahead bias.
-For every contract we draw a single “prediction timestamp” uniformly at random between its on-chain open and scheduled close; all external context is truncated at 00:00 UTC on that calendar day.
-News headlines that we provide the models with at prediction time are retrieved through the Exa.ai API, which offers day-level granularity, so the model never sees information dated on or after its own forecast.
+We begin by collecting an ordered training dataset of 10,000 training questions from Polymarket (yes/no contracts), including creation date, close date, resolution timestamp and final outcome.
+For each question we draw a single prediction date uniformly at random between its on-chain open and scheduled close.
+For each question, we use the Exa.ai API to retrieve news headlines from \textit{before} the sampled prediction date (Exa.ai offers day-level granularity) to include in a model's prompt.
+This aims to ensure that the model never sees information in its prompt dated on or after its own forecast.

-We first train a set of models with the initial 10,000 question set.
-In a second set of experiments, we use the same initial 10,000 questions with the addition 100,000 synthetic questions mixed in and time-ordered.
-We reserve a held-out test set of 3,300 questions for all models.